SvenGeurtsen/SvenGeurtsen/README.md

 This balance between offensive knowledge and defensive implementation allows me to approach incidents from both perspectives understanding attacker behavior and designing stronger detections.

-## 🎯 Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## 🧠 Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|